 This document describes the details of the rainfall and river height stations which are used for flood warning and forecasting operations in the Bureau's Flood Warning Centre located in Brisbane.
-The stations are owned and operated by various agencies including the Bureau of Meteorology, Department of Environment and Resource Management, SunWater, and Local Governments.
+The stations are owned and operated by various agencies including the Bureau of Meteorology, Department of Natural Resources and Mines, SunWater, SEQWater, NQ Water, Gladstone Area Water Board, Wide Bay Water and in Local Governments.

 The stations can be found on the Flood Warning Network maps by using the name of the basin in which the station is located to identify the appropriate map.